-- Information for suppliers: : Policy Change.
+- Information for suppliers: Policy Change.
 The UK Government has undertaken a fundamental review of its information classification policy.
-As a result, a new policy is being implemented from 2nd April 2014
+As a result, a new policy was implemented from 2nd April 2014

-DFID held its first Supplier Conference in July 2013.
-Read the Supplying value: conference report 2013
+- DFID held its second Supplier Conference in July 2014.
+Read the Developing Together: conference report 2014 also see the Supplying value: conference report 2013

 There are opportunities for you to help deliver our international development programmes around the world.
 Every year, we advertise hundreds of new opportunities for contracts.